 - Represented an online communications company in an action concerning the timely exercise of a contractual option to renew a license under a source code agreement, as reported at FaceTime Communications, Inc. v.
 Reuters Limited, 2008 WL 2853389 (S.D.N.Y.
 July 22, 2008).

 - Represented a former controlling stockholder in defense of the sale of a majority block of stock to competitors, resulting in a landmark decision of the Delaware Chancery Court, reported at Abraham v.
 Emerson Radio Corp., 901 A.2d 751 (Del.
 Ch.
-2006).
+2006), in a decision cited over a dozen times.

 Steve is the founder of the RKS Valuation Litigation and Shareholder Rights Blog (VLSR), a clearinghouse for news and analysis involving global issues of shareholder and investor rights, including investors’ ability to use valuation litigation to enhance returns.